 As we all learn to navigate the new normal in the midst of the ongoing pandemic, one area that has seen repeated debates in the last few weeks is education.
 Should schools hold in-person learning?
 What is the safest way to move forward?
 Can virtual learning be effective?
 There are probably as many solutions to this hurdle as there are schools, with some families even calling distracting kids with iPads education.
 There does not seem to be a right way to go about reopening schools or if they should be open at all now that the fall has rolled around.
-Rather than add to that debate, we will discuss XR (eXtended Realities) as an alternative to in-person learning.
+Rather than add to that debate, we will discuss eXtended Reality for virtual learning as an alternative to in-person learning.

 The whole world has embraced the use of XR in the last few months for work, recreation, therapy, and even as a substitute for vacation.
 These uses of XR are not new, but people have certainly become more open to it and that has helped open more doors.
 Immersive technologies are an excellent solution for education as they keep the user highly engaged, provide hands-on experience and give the user access to content at any time while also reducing costs and the need for supervised learning.
 Although there has been ample research on using immersive technologies for education since the 90s, institutions have only recently started considering it as a potential substitute for traditional learning due to the recent increase in immersive educational content and the access to more affordable hardware.